 Speak one-on-one with an Information Specialist for personalized disease and treatment information.

-Your go-to online spot for chatting with other patients and staying up-to-date on the latest diagnosis and treatment news.
-Share your experiences with other patients and caregivers and get personalized support from trained LLS staff.
+Chat with other patients and caregivers, stay current on the latest diagnosis and treatment news, and get personalized support from trained LLS staff.

 Find a support group near you and talk with other people affected by blood cancers.